 Prior to joining the firm, Joe spent nine years with the SEC’s division of enforcement in the New York Regional Office (2003-2012), where he held several leadership positions, including assistant regional director, branch chief, and senior counsel.
 Joe oversaw a wide variety of investigations involving public company accounting fraud, insider trading, market manipulation, micro-cap and penny stock fraud, Ponzi schemes, and FCPA bribery violations.
 He worked closely with other law enforcement agencies, including the U.S. Attorney’s Offices for the SDNY, EDNY and DNJ, the FBI, the CFTC, the NYAG’s Office, and the Manhattan DA’s Office.

-Following law school, Joe served a two-year federal clerkship with the Honorable Raymond J. Broderick, Senior Judge on the U.S. District Court for the Eastern District of Pennsylvania.
+Joe earned his undergraduate degree from Georgetown University in 1990 and his law degree from Temple University Beasley School of Law, cum laude, in 1995, where he was an articles editor on the Temple Law Review.
+Following law school, Joe served a two-year federal clerkship with the Hon.
+Raymond J. Broderick, U.S. District Court for the Eastern District of Pennsylvania.

 Joe has passed the FINRA Series 7 General Securities Exam and is a contributing co-author for PLI’s SEC Compliance and Enforcement Answer Book.